Note: Parts of this feature are only available in SharpCloud v9.3.0611 and after.

 Previewing your Form

-Previewing your form can be done by clicking on the Open form in new window button as highlighted below.
+Previewing your form can be done by clicking on the ellipsis (3 dots) and selecting Open form in new window button as highlighted below.
 This will generate a window which will show you how your form looks to other users.
+This window will also contain your form’s unique URL, which you can then share to those who will be creating items using the form.

 Sharing your Form

-Sharing your forms can be done in 3 methods:
+Sharing your forms can be done one of four ways:

-- Users that have Edit or Admin permission on the story can access the form through the toolbar and can submit the form(s).
+- Users that have Admin permission on the story can access the form through the toolbar and can submit the form(s).

 - Users that have Edit or Admin permission on the story can access the form through the SharpCloud dashboard under the “Forms” tab.